 ALMOST U PROSTHETICS

-A mastectomy is surgery to remove a breast.
+A mastectomy is a surgery to remove a breast.
 Sometimes other tissues near the breast, such as lymph nodes, are also removed.
 This surgery is most often used to treat breast cancer.
 In some cases, a mastectomy is done to help prevent breast cancer in women who have a high risk for it.

 The type of prosthesis required is determined by the amount of breast tissue that is removed.
 A prosthesis can be worn against the skin, inside the pocket of a mastectomy bra, or attached to the chest wall.
 Prosthetic devices are designed to look feminine while ensuring comfort.